 All that is left is for Monostatos, the Queen of the Night, and the Three Ladies to be defeated by light, which is exactly what happens.
 Then all those who have been initiated into the mysteries of the Brotherhood, having found wisdom and light, sing in triumph as Tamino and Pamina are crowned wearing their priestly robes.

 Where and When

 The Magic Flute was the last Mozart opera to premiere, but the second to the last that he composed.
-The music was written largely between May and July 1791, but the premiere was not until September 30.
-In between, he composed another opera, La Clemenza di Tito, premiered that opera in Prague, returned to Vienna, and commenced writing the Requiem, which would remain unfinished and feed so many (unfounded) rumors about his fate.
+He wrote the music largely between May and July 1791, but the premiere was not until September 30.
+In between, he composed another opera, La Clemenza di Tito, premiered that opera in Prague, returned to Vienna, and commenced writing the Requiem, which would remain unfinished and feed so many (unfounded) rumours about his fate.

-Emanuel Schikaneder had been friends with Mozart’s family for years before the two men collaborated on The Magic Flute, and while Schikaneder is credited with the libretto, Mozart certainly helped.
-The work is cobbled together from different texts, including an unfinished piece Mozart began based on the 1731 novel Sethos, which was important to Freemasons.
+Emanuel Schikaneder had been friends with Mozart’s family for years before the two men collaborated on The Magic Flute.
+While Schikaneder is credited with the libretto, Mozart certainly helped.
+The work is cobbled together from different texts, including an unfinished piece Mozart began based on the 1731 novel Sethos, which was essential to Freemasons.